LangbaseInc/langui/README.md

 ---

 Enjoy using LangUI to build stunning UIs for your AI and GPT projects.

-If you find it helpful, don't forget to give it a star on GitHub!
+🌟 If you find it helpful, don't forget to give it a star on GitHub!
+Stars are like little virtual hugs that keep us going!
+We appreciate every single one we receive.

 For any queries or issues, feel free to open an [issue](https://github.com/ahmadbilaldev/LangUI/issues) on the repository.

 Happy coding! 😊